Starting a Micro-Influencer Marketing Campaign? Avoid These 10 Common Mistakes.

 It’s not 100% clear what the FTC qualifies as disclosing a “material relationship” between endorser and advertiser.
 But they do recommend influencers use clear hashtags like #ad or #Impartneringwithbrand with their content.
 Steer away from more ambiguous options like #partner, #thankyou, or #sp.

 Ultimately, it’s up to you (the brand) to make sure your influencers comply with the law.
-Don’t just tell them to disclose your relationship, actually follow up and make sure they did with each piece of content.
+Don’t just tell them to disclose your relationship, actually follow up and make sure they did with each piece of content to avoid this influencer marketing pitfall.

 6. Not taking the time to build a relationship with your influencer

 Thanks to rise in influencer marketplaces, it’s easier than ever to find influencers, create content and promote it in mere days or hours.
-But if you want to come away with positive results and a happy influencer willing to work with you again, you need to take the time to build a relationship with them.
+But if you want to come away with positive results and a happy influencer willing to work with you again, an influencer partnership need to be about building a quality relationship with them.

 Talk to your influencer about what kind of content already resonates with their audience and how you might be able to incorporate your brand message into that theme.